ash/raku-course/essentials/data-types/what/index.md

 {% include menu.html %}

-It is possible to see the type of data that the variable hold by calling the `WHAT` method on it:
+It is possible to see the type of data in a variable by calling the `WHAT` method on it:

 ```raku
 my $n = 42;